{{flagHref}}

 Boron carbide is known for its high hardness and low density.
 It ranks near the top among ceramics for hardness.
 The material can have a Vickers hardness value exceeding 30 GPa.
 It is also lightweight.
 The combination of hardness and low density makes it a candidate in areas where weight and durability matter.

 One important property is the compound's high melting point.
-It can withstand temperatures over 2 400°C in inert conditions.
+It can withstand temperatures over 2400°C in inert conditions.
 This is useful in reactors where temperatures can spike.
 Boron carbide is chemically stable even in aggressive environments.
 The material is also resistant to radiation damage.
 Over time, radiation can weaken many materials, but boron carbide remains stable.
 It shows low thermal expansion and good thermal conductivity.
 Low thermal expansion helps minimise stress under temperature changes.

 Boron carbide has a high boron content.
 This gives it a unique ability in nuclear settings.
 The naturally occurring boron has a weight percentage of up to 78% in boron carbide, a value that is instrumental when controlling reactor operations.
 The material is produced with controlled stoichiometry.
 This results in consistent quality and predictable behaviour in reactor environments.

 Simple experiments have shown that boron compounds work well when placed in nuclear reactor controllers.
 Several reactor designs include components that are coated or mixed with boron carbide.
-The research data confirms that the neutron absorption performance is tied closely to the boron content and the overall structure of the material.
+The research data confirms that the neutron absorption performance is closely tied to the boron content and the overall structure of the material.

 Role of Boron Carbide as a Neutron Absorber